DeiC-HPC/GPU-learning/mdbook/src/shared-memory.md

 0 In general
 ------------
-Shared memory is a small portion of memory connected to each thread block, which is controllable by the user.
+Shared memory is a small portion, typically in the order of tens of kilobytes, of memory connected to each thread block, which is controllable by the user.
 It is used to lessen the amount of reads and writes to global memory as the latency is around 100 times lower.
 Also in cases where you have many local variables, it can also be an advantage to use shared memory as they could be pushed to global memory.

 {:.code-info pycuda .cuda}
 To use shared memory, you have to mark your variable with `__shared__`, like so